Do It Yourself

 I’ve been a do-it-yourself girl since long before Pinterest even thought about existing, YouTube came into our lives, or I’d even heard the term ‘blog’.
-Whenever I’ve moved into a new home or taken a job with a new office, if I couldn’t find what I wanted in a store, I figured out a way to make it.
+Whenever I’ve moved into a new home or taken a new job, if I couldn’t find what I wanted in a store or online, I figured out a way to make it.
 I’ve made lampshades, couch-sized wall art, and floofy flip-flops.
 I’ve spruced up a lingerie chest, built stairs for the deck, and personalized a plain set of storage drawers.
 As long as it doesn’t involve something like welding, I’m game.

 Last year I realized my makeup brush situation was out of control.
 I had all of them shoved into one container.
 Not only did I need something larger, but the container I had them in didn’t have the right dimensions to accommodate some of the shorter brushes, and they always ended up getting lost in the shuffle.
 I spent more time trying to locate the brush I wanted, than I did actually using it.
 I finally decided I not only needed a new container, but I also had to separate the brushes into more than one.
 Used, clean candle jars sounded like the perfect solution, but I wanted something cute, as well as functional.

 I will admit to zipping through Pinterest for inspiration, but ultimately, the design is mine.
 I’ll go through my process step by step, and while you certainly can follow it verbatim, I encourage you to play around with things and find what best suits you and your needs.

 Here we go!

 Whenever I start a project, I always try to have the materials together in one place before I begin.
 It saves a lot of time, as everything is conveniently on hand.

 Decide what kind of print or pattern you’d like.
-My idea was to paint a wide stripe all the way around the middle of the jar, and then write something on the stripe.
+I wanted to paint a wide stripe all the way around the middle of the jar, and then write something on the stripe.